apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

    - description: The description of the VNF nic.

-   When VNF nics are added, user will see the list of VNF nics.
+   When VNF nics are added, users will see the list of VNF nics.

    |vnf-nics-list.png|